-This Blueberry Banana Bread is ultra moist and fluffy, loaded with bananas and blueberries!
-Use fresh or frozen blueberries, and whole wheat or all purpose flour.
+This Blueberry Banana Bread is ultra moist and tender, loaded with bananas and blueberries!
+Use fresh or frozen blueberries and fresh or frozen bananas — it’s perfect for breakfast on the go.

-Banana bread is probably the recipe we make more than any other, and this Healthy Banana Bread is our favorite (although we often jazz it up and make this Chocolate Chip Banana Bread).
+Banana bread is probably the thing we bake more than any other, and this Healthy Banana Bread is our go-to (although we often jazz it up and make this Chocolate Chip Banana Bread).

-It is such a great, mostly healthy snack or breakfast, and between the five of us we can polish off a loaf in record time.
+It is the perfect mostly-healthy snack or breakfast, and between the five of us we can polish off a loaf in record time.

-Some Blueberry Banana Bread recipes are made with butter, all purpose flour and quite a bit more sugar, but I like to make this as healthy as I can while still having incredible flavor.
+Some Blueberry Banana Bread recipes are made with butter, all purpose flour and quite a bit more sugar, but I like to make this as healthy as I can while still keeping all that moisture and incredible flavor.

 For this recipe, I’ve included as many variations as I could down below, to guide you through the recipe if you need to make any swaps.